 The Cold War gets very cold indeed in Ice Station Zebra (1968), a glacially slow military suspenser from director John Sturges, who also directed the magnificent war film The Great Escape.
 Alas, he doesn’t do nearly as well here; this one landed pretty wide of the mark for me, despite a good premise and a couple of winning performances.
 In the end, I don’t think I would have rated it on my top 100 list.

 Somewhere in Ice Station Zebra is a subtle, suspenseful Cold War adventure struggling to find its way out.
 But this is a film in desperate need of an editor, with long, tedious gaps between story-advancing plot points.
-It comes in at two-and-a-half hours, but really should be about an hour shorter — it feels like an ill-considered director’s cut of an otherwise more effective and streamlined film.
-Broken into two acts — there’s an intermission! — the first act focuses on slowly, methodically setting up the situation, and depicting the journey to the North Pole.
-This provides some impressive seaborne cinematography, and gives the likeable Hudson and the engagingly cynical McGoohan a chance to butt heads trying to scrape information out of each other, but it’s mostly just a plodding underwater travelogue on a submarine populated by interchangeable military automatons.
-Act two deploys the team to the North Pole station, where the mysteries are finally solved, but somewhat clumsily.
-The climactic standoff overstays its welcome by a good twenty minutes, and isn’t all that convincingly executed.
+Coming in at two-and-a-half hours, it really should be about an hour shorter — it feels like an ill-considered director’s cut of an otherwise more effective and streamlined film.
+Broken into two acts — there’s an intermission! — the first focuses on slowly, methodically setting up the situation, and depicting the journey to the North Pole.
+This provides some impressive seaborne cinematography, and gives the likeable Hudson and the engagingly cynical McGoohan a chance to butt heads while trying to scrape information out of each other.
+But it’s mostly just a plodding underwater travelogue on a submarine populated by interchangeable military automatons.
+The second half deploys the team to the North Pole station, where the mysteries are finally solved, but somewhat clumsily.
+The climactic standoff overstays its welcome by a good twenty minutes, and isn’t convincingly executed.

-It’s certainly not an unattractive film — with the exception of some poorly executed special effects, the look of the film is often impressive.
-Composer Michel Legrand’s score heroically attempts to inject energy into the often static proceedings.
+It’s certainly not an unattractive film; with the exception of some poorly executed special effects, the look of the film is often impressive.
+Composer Michel Legrand’s score heroically attempts to inject energy into often-static proceedings.
 And the overall idea and story arc aren’t bad at all, on paper.
 But overall this one was a dud for me, handicapped at every stage by poor pacing.